matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-muri.md

 - **Reverse Conway Manoeuvre**: This is our strategy.
 Instead of letting our bad org chart dictate our bad architecture, we consciously invert it and design good team structures to match the good architecture that we want.
 - **Team Topologies**: This is our operating model.
 It's the practical "how-to" for executing the manoeuvre, giving us patterns (_Stream-aligned_, _Platform_, etc.) to build teams that own clearly defined domains and have a manageable cognitive load.

-### Sociotechnical Action Plan
+### A Practical Sociotechnical Approach

 If you only try to fix the symptoms with superficial changes you will always fail, because it does not touch the root cause: the deep, systemic mismatch between your software architecture and your team structures.

-We like to separate "the people stuff" from "the technical stuff" because it’s tidier that way.
+We like to separate "the people stuff" from "the technical stuff" because it's tidier that way.
 But software architecture and team structure are two expressions of the same underlying system.
-Conway’s Law is not an observation; it’s a constraint.

-Therefore, meaningful architectural improvement doesn’t begin in diagrams.
+Therefore, meaningful architectural improvement doesn't begin in diagrams.
 It begins with team design.
-This isn't just theory; it's an actionable strategy:
+This isn't just theory; it's an actionable strategy.

+It would be too costly and time consuming to enact this approach for an entire organisation in one big hit.
+So although these steps read linearly, in practice they're iterative, overlapping, and most effective when applied to one domain at a time.
+Pick a single Bounded Context to start with.
+Don't pick the simplest one, or the smallest one, pick something in the middle, with just enough gnarly parts to overcome that will prove the approach is resilient, repeatable and credible.

 1. **Map Your Business**: First, stop guessing.
 Use the analytical tools from **Domain-Driven Design**, like _Event Storming_ or _Context Mapping_, to create a true map of your business value streams.
 This isn't a techical diagram for engineers; it's a strategic map of what your business actually does and where the natural seams lie.
 This process reveals your true _Bounded Contexts_.
 2. **Define Your Target Architecture**: Once you have your map, you can make the strategic-level decisions.
 You intentionally design the target architecture that aligns with those _Bounded Contexts_.
 This blueprint, where services and products have clear, single owners, becomes the model for your new organisation.
 3. **Execute the Manoeuvre**: Now, execute the **Reverse Conway Manoeuvre**.
 This is the leadership act of re-organising your people to match the target blueprint.
 Use the **Team Topologies** patterns as your guide.
 Your _Bounded Contexts_ become the mission for new _Stream-aligned_ teams.
 Common, repetitive work that burdens them is extracted and given to _Platform_ teams.
 This isn't just moving boxes on an org chart; it's empowering teams with a clear mission and sustainable cognitive load.
 4. **Defend the New Boundaries**: A new org chart is useless if you don't defend it.
 You must rigorously define and protect the interaction modes for your new teams.
 It can be useful to define a "Team API" for each team; a description and specification that improves the team's clarity of purpose and helps other groups understand how that team fits into the broader organisation.
 This is how you make the change stick.
 It prevents the old, high-friction patterns of communication and dependency from creeping back in, ensuring your new, low-stress, high-flow state is sustainable.

 This plan is a fundamental, sociotechnical operation.
-This is hard, expensive, and political work.
-And it is the only solution that actually works.
-Anything less is a cosmetic fix.
+This is hard, expensive, and political work, but it's unavoidable.

-#### Start Small And Grow

-_"Hang on, that sounds an awful lot like a linear, waterfall-like, big bang solution you're proposing there?"_ Well, yes, it does.
-But in reality it would be too costly and time consuming to enact the plan for an entire organisation in one big hit.
-So really step 1.5 is: Pick a single Bounded Context and start there.
-Don't pick the simplest one, or the smallest one, pick something in the middle, with just enough gnarly parts to overcome that will prove the approach is resilient and repeatable.

 ### Psychological Safety